geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 For the initial beta release:
 * The country field will be a read-only drop-down and "United States" will be selected.
 It returns the alpha2 code for the United States (i.e. "us")
-* The Postal (Zip) Code input field will be a pull-down list of zip codes associated with Whatcom, Washington.
+* The Postal (Zip) Code input field will be a pull-down list of postal codes associated with Whatcom, Washington.

 These modifications to the Onboarding screen guarantee that beta test users will be associated with the Whatcom-WA Chapter, and allow us to avoid the need to design and implement the ChapterZipMap and associated processing.
 :::